TimeMachine1994/081925-SvelteTweb/MULTI_STREAM_RECORDING_SYSTEM.md

 #### **Public** (default)
 - `visibility: 'public'`
 - `isVisible: true`
-- ✅ Shows on memorial page
+- ✅ Shows on event page
 - ✅ Shows in all relevant sections (live/scheduled/recorded)

 #### **Hidden**
 - `visibility: 'hidden'`
 - `isVisible: false`
-- ❌ Hidden from memorial page
+- ❌ Hidden from event page
 - ✅ Still visible in admin
 - Use case: Temporarily hide a recording

 #### **Archived**
 - `visibility: 'archived'`
 - `isVisible: false`
-- ❌ Hidden from memorial page
+- ❌ Hidden from event page
 - ✅ Still visible in admin (marked as archived)
 - Use case: Old recordings you want to keep but not display